wesleyduff/hackathon-boilerplate/README.md

 > This repo is based of off Sahat's Hackathon-starter.
 > His repo can be found [here](https://github.com/sahat/hackathon-starter)

+**What is the difference between this repo and Sahat's repo**
+- Use of angular
+- Use of Router.js for Express.js
+- MongoLab example plus local host example with working Heroku Example for Production
+- Only Github, Facebook and Custom login.
+  - I did not want all of the other logins but they are easily added if you prefer.
+  - I am trying to make this as light as possible.
+  - I prefer not to include jQuery but since I like to use Bootsrap I must add jQuery.
+Bootstrap is dependent upon jQuery being loaded before Bootstrap.js
+- More coming soon as I build this out.

 :octocat: &nbsp;**Live Demo**: http://hackathonstarter.herokuapp.com

 ## Frameworks used